1. Home

 Maybe the family’s happy with the budget or there just isn’t wiggle room to change where the family money goes.
 That’s okay.
 The next step in teaching kids about budgeting is to find ways to add money to the overall pot.

-This isn’t a place to suggest Mom or Dad get a second job but to help tweens and teens think outside the box on what they can do to help add to the family finances.
+Do odd jobs.
+For tweens and teens especially, brainstorm neighborhood jobs like yard work, dog walking, car washing.
+This isn’t a place to suggest Mom or Dad get a second job but to help tweens and teens think outside the box on what they can do to help add to the family finances, which is empowering at any age.

 Keep Track of the Budget